 Will I Be Bored in the Woods?

 In a word, no. You shouldn’t be.
-You will probably feel at peace, excited and jolted by adrenaline every time a squirrel forages nearby.
+Instead you will probably feel at peace, excited and jolted by adrenaline every time a squirrel or a deer forages nearby.
 But you shouldn’t be bored.
 And if you think you might be, follow our suggestions for combating bowhunting boredom.
 Just know that your time out in nature is the greatest experience many bowhunters enjoy.
 If you instead go straight to your iPad and headphones, you’ll miss out on lots of cool stuff.